boaks/zephyr-coaps-client/README.md

 - efficient, and
 - end-to-end encrypted

-mobile communication (LTE-M, NB-IoT) for messages up to a few hundred bytes.
+communication for messages up to a few hundred bytes.
-In combination, CoAP / DTLS CID and LTE-M/NB-IoT, enables to build mobile applications with
+In combination with LTE-M/NB-IoT, CoAP / DTLS CID enables to build mobile applications with

 - zero-install and
 - high cost-efficiency.

-The demo client itself is in early development stage.
-In "good weather", the `Thingy:91` flies from battery for 4 weeks.
-In "storm" it may require the be switched off and on again.
+The demo client itself is in development stage.
+In "good weather", the `Thingy:91` flies from battery for 7 weeks.
+In "storm" it may require to be switched off and on again.
 That should be rare exceptions.

 The demo client is intended as groundwork for your own ideas.
 "Out-of-the-box" this application is only useful to easily check, if mobile IoT works at the locations and environment you want to use it.
+The demo reports also some details about the mobile network.
 To build products and applications on this protocol stack requires to implement a production client and to adapt the coap-server for your function.
 The demo targets therefore people, which are already common with [zephyr](https://www.zephyrproject.org/), or, even better, common with the development for the [Thingy:91](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91) itself.
 Without that knowledge it will be hard an time consuming to make benefit out of this demo.

 **Note:**